The FAIR Methodology: A Guide to Cyber Risk Quantification

 2. Improved Decision-Making

-3. Common Language and Understanding
+3. Common Language Across the Organization

-1. Subjectivity in Data Collection
+4. Subjectivity in Data Collection

 The Future of Cyber Risk Quantification with FAIR